Motor racing-Verstappen and Hamilton on front row for Styrian GP | Sports-Games

 McLaren's Lando Norris will start third with Red Bull's Sergio Perez fourth following the grid drop imposed on Bottas for dangerous driving when he spun his car across the pitlane on Friday.
 AlphaTauri's Pierre Gasly qualified sixth with Ferrari's Charles Leclerc seventh and AlphaTauri's Yuki Tsunoda in the eighth.

-Tsunoda and Bottas were both summoned to stewards afterwards, with the Japanese rookie under investigation for allegedly impeding the Finn.
-Spain's double world champion Fernando Alonso put his Alpine ninth on the grid, with Aston Martin's Lance Stroll 10th.
+The Japanese rookie was handed a three-place grid drop, however, for impeding Bottas.
+That lifted Spain's double world champion, Fernando Alonso, to eighth with Alpine, ahead of Aston Martin's Lance Stroll.

-Britain's George Russell, the main contender to partner Hamilton at Mercedes next season if that team decides not to extend Bottas's contract, qualified an impressive 11th for struggling Williams.
-His time was just 0.008 away from getting his Williams through to the final phase for the first time.
+Britain's George Russell, the main contender to partner Hamilton at Mercedes next season if they decide not to extend Bottas's contract, will move up to 10th with Williams.
+He had earlier expressed disappointment at missing out by a mere 0.008 of a second on a first appearance in the final phase of qualifying.

-"That's annoying," he said over the team radio.
-It still left the youngster ahead of a Ferrari, a McLaren, an Aston Martin and an Alpine as well as Canadian teammate Nicholas Latifi and both of the Alfa Romeo and Haas drivers.

 Red Bull are chasing their fourth successive victory after winning in Monaco, Azerbaijan and France.
 The team last won four in a row in 2013, before the V6 turbo hybrid era ushered in seven years of Mercedes domination from 2014.